 Spotify considers playlists to be their competitive differentiator, with annual reports showing that listeners spend 1/2 their time on Spotify listening to playlists whether it be their own, or ones by Spotify’s editors.
 To capitalize on this, every week users are delivered a “Discover Weekly” custom playlist that includes primarily new music based on a user’s favorite artists, and also introduces them to new artists based on their specific listening history (i.e. number of times listened to certain track, whether user saved track to their own playlist, whether user visited artist’s page after listening).
 In less than a year, Discover Weekly spun 5 billion songs for over 40 million people which is more listeners than Apple Music and Tidal combined.

-Through this, they managed to find success by monitoring and analysing user data as a means of improving their platform.
+Through this, they managed to find success by monitoring and analyzing user data as a means of improving their platform.
 Arguably one of the only brands who have been able to do this and actually gain market share since Spotify’s main focus is on adding value and creating an experience.
 It can even be seen in the ads they create, poking fun at all of the trends and insights they capture about us.

 Spotify is able to capture the feelings tied to life and translate them into a personalized music experience unlike other music platforms.
 Each user creates an average of 600 gigabytes of data per day that the company uses to perfect its algorithms/machines to improve customer experiences and extrapolate insights.